What is a Sovereign Credit Rating?

 Obtaining a good credit rating is important for a country that wants to access funding for development projects in the international bond market.
 Also, countries with a good credit rating can attract foreign direct investments.

 The three influential rating agencies include Moody’s Services, Fitch Ratings, and Standard & Poor’s.
-Although there other smaller credit rating agencies, the three agencies exert the highest influence over market decision-makers.
+Although there are other smaller credit rating agencies, the three agencies exert the highest influence over market decision-makers.

 - A sovereign credit rating is the evaluation of the credit risk of a sovereign entity to determine its ability to pay back debts due.

 - The sovereign credit rating of a country may determine its ability to access funds in the national and international bond markets.

 - The three influential credit rating agencies include Moody’s, Fitch Ratings, and Standard & Poor’s.

 Sovereign credit ratings are important for countries that want to access funds in the international bond market.
 Usually, a credit rating agency will evaluate a country’s economic and political environment at the request of the government and assign a rating stretching from AAA grade to grade D.

 By allowing external credit rating agencies to review its economy, a country shows that it is willing to make its financial information public to investors.
 A country with high credit ratings can access funds easily from the international bond market and also secure foreign direct investment.

 A low sovereign credit rating means that a country faces a high risk of default and may have experienced difficulties in paying back debts.
 The level of sovereign credit risk depends on various factors, including a country’s debt service ratio, import ratio, growth of domestic money supply, etc.